 Like most stick vacs, you can remove the main wand to convert the vac into a handheld cleaner for smaller areas.
 This also makes storage easier if you’re tight on space.

 Roidmi claims the 10 cyclones and brushless motor design minimises friction and helps to cancel noise.
-It has a 72dB noise output in the lowest setting, which is certainly quiet for a cordless vacuum cleaner.
+It has a 72dB noise output in the lowest setting, which we think is certainly quiet for a cordless vacuum cleaner.

 Manoeuvrability and Ease of Use

-The even weight distribution of the lightweight Roidmi H10 makes it painless to move around.
+We found the even weight distribution of the lightweight Roidmi H10 makes it painless to move around.
 And the swivel floorhead is handy for getting into tight spots in a furnished home.

 It glides across hard floors with ease and manages carpets without skipping across them.
-However, it can sink into thicker carpets and become tricky to push.
+However, we found it can sink into thicker carpets and become tricky to push.
 Plus, the floorhead isn’t great at cleaning carpets, but more on that later.